Georgegriff/griffadev/src/posts/masonry-css/masonry.md

 ---
 A few days ago I found that I had talked myself into re-designing a website, that I had previously worked a few years ago when I was a student, for my brothers' [guitar teaching business](https://cgguitar.co.uk/) (if you click that link and view it before the rework, yeah I know the site needs work, thats what i'm doing here).

-As part of the redesign I was trying to think of ways to lay out testimonials from students, which may have varying length/content, I stumbled onto the idea of using a masonry layout (think bricks, think Pintrest).
+As part of the redesign I was trying to think of ways to lay out testimonials from students, which may have varying length/content, I stumbled onto the idea of using a masonry layout (think bricks, think Pinterest).

 ![Mock masonry design testimonials that inspired this tutorial](/images/masonry.png)